flexera-public/cbi-oi-kubecost-exporter/README.md

 The app is configured using environment variables defined in a .env file.
 The following configuration options are available:

 -   `KUBECOST_HOST` - the hostname of the Kubecost instance
+-   `KUBECOST_API_PATH` - the base path for the Kubecost API endpoints
 -   `BILL_CONNECT_ID` - the ID of the bill connect to which to upload the data.
 To learn more about Bill Connect, and how to obtain your BILL_CONNECT_ID, please refer to [this guide](https://docs.flexera.com/flexera/EN/Optima/CreateKubecostBillConnect.htm) in the Flexera documentation.
 -   `SHARD` - the region of your Flexera One account.
 Valid values are NAM, EU or AU.
 -   `ORG_ID` - the ID of your Flexera One organization.